 Here is my short bio, which I put here just for my own use.

-Kyo Kageura, PhD, is Professor of Library and Information Science Course at the Graduate School of Education and the Graduate School of Interdisciplinary Information Studies, the University of Tokyo.
+Kyo Kageura, PhD, is Professor of the Library and Information Science Course at the Graduate School of Education, the University of Tokyo.
 He has authored several books, including The Quantitative Analysis of the Dynamics and Structure of Terminologies (Amsterdam: John Benjamins, 2012), and has published extensively in international journals and conferences in the fields of information studies, terminology, computational linguistics and translation studies.
 He also runs the online translation training system Minna no Hon’yaku Jisshu (http://mnh-tt.org/).
-He serves as an editor of the journal Terminology and the research monograph series Terminology and Lexicography Research and Practice, both published by John Benjamins, and as a committee member of a range of international conferences in the fields of library and information studies, terminology and language processing.
+He serves as an editor of the journal Terminology and the research monograph series Terminology and Lexicography Research and Practice, both published by John Benjamins, and as a committee member of a numder of international conferences in the fields of library and information studies, terminology, and language processing.

 Theoretically, I am interested in characterising the structure of information media and language from a unified point of view, and clarifying the relationships between information media and language with a high degree of granularity, in order to reveal points of intervention in the actual information circulation/distribution process.
 Social institutions such as libraries or schools are taken into account as practical points of social intervention.